This Thriving Land: Viewership

+Following its premiere on CCTV-8 on 13 August 2025, the series achieved both high broadcast ratings and online streaming numbers, reversing the declining viewership trend for long-form dramas.
+According to the CVB 2025 domestic TV drama viewership report released by the National Radio and Television Administration, its premiere on CCTV-8 earned a rating of 2.388%, reaching 880 million viewers, and its subsequent re-airing on Dragon Television attracted 130 million viewers, ranking as the third most-watched re-aired drama on China's provincial satellite channels in 2025.
+On Weibo, related topics garnered 2.07 billion reads.
+The series ranked first on iQiyi's 2025 TV drama popularity chart.

-The series achieved both high broadcast ratings and online streaming numbers, reversing the declining viewership trend for long-form dramas.
-It premiered on CCTV-8 on August 13, 2025, recording a cvb single-day rating of over 2%, with a peak rating exceeding 4%—and consistently ranked first in its time slot.
-After its simultaneous release on streaming platforms, it topped the charts on multiple data platforms including Kuyun, Lighthouse, and Maoyan.
-According to Yunhe Data, its viewership market share exceeded 46.1%, setting a new industry record for 2025.
+This Thriving Land also topped the charts on multiple data platforms, with its viewership market share exceeded 46.1%, setting a new industry record for 2025.
 Its single-day effective playback exceeded 100 million, topping the daily playback chart of any series in the recent three years.
-The "Yunhe Data Character Screen Dominance Index" for Yang Mi's role as Ning Xiuxiu surpassed 1.2 million on August 21, 2025, making it the first character in 2025 to exceed 1.1 million on the index.
-On iQiyi, the series' popularity index broke 10,000 on August 16, 2025, within 65 hours of release, and reached 10,761 on August 19, becoming the second-highest in the platform's history.
+On iQiyi, the series' popularity index broke 10,000 on 16 August 2025, within 65 hours of release, and reached 10,761 on 19 August 2025, becoming the second-highest in the platform's history.